VivekReddy98/Anomaly_Detection/README.md

 ### Copy datasets folder into the project directory

+### Source Code Walkthrough
+1) DeltaCon and GenerateGraphMatrices are two important classes implemented and packaged under the utils directory.
+2) Similarity, Moving Average and other trivial functions have been implemneted in anomaly.py script

 ### Steps to execute the code.
 1) Use python anomaly.py "dataset_name"
 2) To edit the hyperparams open the search_hyper_param.json and edit the params of the dataset you want to.